 So, with no diversion, conditional discharge, or other “1st offender” provisions available, a convicted person takes and conviction for DUI in GA to the grave.
 Unlike recent changes in expungement laws in Mississippi, those convicted in GA have no ability to expunge a drunk driving conviction, under current Georgia drunk driving laws.

 This page contains descriptions of DUI penalties for a 1st DUI through 4th DUI within 10 years.
 The graphic from WalletHub set forth below highlights the punitive nature of laws in the Peach State when you have a GA DUI conviction.

-Like most USA jurisdictions, an automatic license suspension accompanies any conviction on DUI charges in GA.
-Any conviction under DUI laws in Georgia means that you take that conviction to the grave, and often results in the loss of the person’s Georgia license or an out-of-state driver’s ability to drive in Georgia, subject to certain limited permit rules.
+Like most USA jurisdictions, an automatic license suspension or license revocation (for 3rd or more offenses within 5 years) by the Georgia Department of Driver Services accompanies any conviction on DUI charges in GA.
+Any conviction under DUI laws in Georgia means that you take that conviction to the grave.
+Being convicted often results in the loss of the person’s Georgia license or an out-of-state driver’s ability to drive in Georgia, subject to certain limited permit rules.